Billboard promoting the protection of cow moose latest to be installed along Highway 97 - BC Local News

 “Declining moose populations affect our traditional rights.
 Revitalizing moose populations is crucial for current and future generations.”

 The Cow Moose Sign Project was started in 2014 by Williams Lake resident Dan Simmons to stop the harvesting of antlerless moose in B.C..
-Since then more than 30 First Nations communities have joined the campaign, including the Tsilhqot’in National Government who sounded the alarm over too much access created by logging as well as poaching and selling the meat.
+Since then, more than 30 First Nations communities have joined the campaign, including the Tsilhqot’in National Government, who sounded the alarm in 2015 over too much access created by logging, as well as poaching and selling the meat.

 Sellars hopes the increased signage and pressure from First Nations will lead to better moose management.